AJOsmaston/bank-tech-test/README.md

 I started by breaking down the problem into some user stories, which covers each part of the requirements (please see below).
 I decided on five classes -
 * a basic account class, that tracks the balance and acts as a controller for the account_log class
-* an account_log class, that deals with capturing the data and storing the data in the desired format.
+* an account_log class, that deals with storing the logged data in the desired format.
 * a deposit_log class, that is created by the account_log class and formats the deposits.
 * a withdraw_log class, that is created by the account_log class and formats the withdrawals.
-* a date_formatter class, that is created by the account_log class and exists only to grab the current date and format it in the correct way.
+* a date_formatter class, that is created by the account_log class and exists only to get the current date and format it in the correct way.

 ## Setup
 -----